 Encasing the Oil Dough: Place the oil dough between the two flattened water dough rectangles.

 Second Fold (Book Fold): Roll out the dough similarly to the previous step (along the long edge).
-Fold the shorter side of the rectangular dough towards its center, ensuring that the edges align perfectly.
+Fold the shorter side of the rectangular dough toward its center, ensuring that the edges align perfectly.
 Gently press down to secure the dough in place.
 Next, repeat this folding process with the opposite side, leaving a small gap in the middle.
 Now, fold the entire sheet of dough in half along the central gap.

 Third Fold (Book Fold): Repeat the process of the second fold.